Hidden Legacies

 Chongkyo Methodist Church

-• Rev. Changhee Jeon (Lead Pastor)
+• Rev. Dr. Changhee Jeon (Lead Pastor)

 • Rev. Seheon Choi (Assistant Pastor)